tr-stan/spotify-search/README.md

 This will return a list of 10 items that most closely match your search.
 Send a fetch request to `http://localhost:4321/tracks/:trackName`

-Example cURL request for Michael Jackson's "Rock With You":
-: `curl 'http://localhost:4321/tracks/rock%20with%20you'`
+Example cURL request for Michael Jackson's "Rock With You" : `curl 'http://localhost:4321/tracks/rock%20with%20you'`

 ### To search for an artist